himanshu250asdf-ctrl/letsdefend_soc_labs/SOC114 Malicious Attachment Detected - Phishing Alert/README.md

 ### Attachments

 After the initial sender and domain investigation, I checked whether the attachment contain malicious code.
-I started by searching with the file hash mentioned in the email. and the attachment hash was found malicious with a VirusTotal detection score of 36/62.
+I started by searching with the file hash mentioned in the email and the attachment hash was found malicious with a VirusTotal detection score of 36/62.
 This provided strong evidence that the attachment was malicious.

-- File Type:       MS PowerPoint Presentation
+- File Type:       MS PowerPoint,Excel,Presentation
 - Attachment MD5:  c9ad9506bcccfaa987ff9fc11b91698d

 [PPT](./screenshots/virustotal%201.png)